BlockchainCommons/Research/papers/bcr-0005-ur.md

 * Combining a set of parts, which are separate URIs themselves, should involve simple textual manipulation, mostly concatenation, and should again result in a well-formed URI.
 * Support the addition of structure in the binary data.
 Initially specify how binary data representing undifferentiated byte strings should be encoded.

+### Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+### Terminology

+fragment
+: Refers to the subsequence of BC32-encoded characters contained in each part

+part
+: Refers to a well-formed URI as specified herein

+payload
+: The original binary sequence to be encoded and recovered through decoding.

 ### BC32

 The method of encoding binary data as printable characters specified in this proposal is [BC32].
 BC32 is a modification of [Bech32] that drops the prologue containing the "human readable part" and `1` numeral divider.